 - 2000: SDMI technology evaluation for Phase II - Open call for proposals from technology vendors - Public challenge ("Hack SDMI") - Team from Princeton University around Edward Felten: - Successfully cracked most of the proposed technologies and was confident of being able to crack all - RIAA prohibited publication of paper on these results (Information Hiding Workshop, February 2001), using legal measures based on DMCA - After heavy media coverage, paper finally was presented at USENIX symposium (August 2001) - Last statement (from www.sdmi.org): - "Based on all of the factors considered by the SDMI plenary, it was determined that there is not yet consensus for adoption of any combination of the proposed technologies.
-Accordingly, as of May 18, 2001 SDMI is on hiatus, and intends to re-assess technological advances at some later date." - Currently (2009), Web address unreachable...
+Accordingly, as of May 18, 2001 SDMI is on hiatus, and intends to re-assess technological advances at some later date." - Since several years now, SDMI Web address is unreachable...